edgelesssys/contrast/docs/docs/basics/security-benefits.md

 Contrast is applicable in situations where establishing trust with the workload operator or the underlying infrastructure is challenging.
 This is particularly beneficial for regulated sectors looking to transition sensitive activities to the cloud, without sacrificing security or compliance.
-It allows for cloud adoption by maintaining a separation from the cloud service provider in terms of trust.
+It allows for cloud adoption by maintaining a hardware-based separation from the cloud service provider.

 ## Components of a Contrast deployment